 Thankfully, soul food is now very popular, and eaten all over black communities in America.

-Breakfast is eaten before going to the farm or work place.
+Breakfast is sacrosanct in Africa.
+It is a meal taken very early in the morning.
 In farming communities, breakfast is obviously so important to provide energy for the work ahead.
-Breakfast is often light, and could vary greatly, depending on the part of the continent as well as the culture.
+Breakfast is often light and could vary greatly, depending on the part of the continent as well as the culture.